 Universal Credit is paid monthly on the same day.
 So, if you currently receive benefit payments throughout the month, you need to think about how you will budget so your money lasts the whole month.

-When you switch to Universal Credit, your Housing Benefit – or Housing Cost Element – will be paid directly to you, rather than to Phoenix as it may currently be.
+When you switch to Universal Credit, your Housing Cost Element (payment to cover your rent)– will be paid directly to you, rather than to Phoenix as it may currently be.

 1. A bank account

 Universal Credit is paid directly into your bank account.
 Since May 2020, Post Office accounts are not accepted.

 You need an email address to complete a claim for Universal Credit on the Internet.